j-friedson/Evolution/README.md

 # Evolution

 This is my version of the game Evolution, created for the class [Software Development](http://www.ccs.neu.edu/home/matthias/4500-s16/), as taught by [Matthias Felleisen](http://www.ccs.neu.edu/home/matthias/) in the spring of 2016.
-I took the class as a sophomore at Northeastern University and have been trying to maintain this as a personal project in my free time, although my lack of free time has made that slightly more challenging than I anticipated.
+I took the class as a sophomore at Northeastern University and since then have been trying to maintain this as a personal project in my free time, although my lack of free time has made that slightly more challenging than I anticipated.

 My current goals for the project are as follows:
   1. Finish writing appropriate documentation so the code base can be easily understood by someone brand new to it